rubyonjets/jets/docs/_docs/install.md

 ### Yarn

 For apps with HTML pages, jets uses [webpacker](https://github.com/rails/webpacker) to compile assets which requires node's yarn.
 [Node version manager](https://github.com/creationix/nvm), nvm, is recommended to install a desired version of node.
-Here's a node install cheatsheet, though prelease refer to the links for the most updated commands with possible more recent versions:
+Here's a node install cheatsheet, though please refer to the links for the most updated commands with possible more recent versions:

     curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash
     # note follow the instructions after the curl command to source nvm